Package Cost : $16,000

 Early identification of graft rejection and its appropriate and prompt treatment

-Q26 What are the laws governing kidney transplant in India for medical tourists?
+Q26 What are the rules regarding kidney transplant in India, for international patients?

-A26 Certain guidelines for kidney transplant in India have been laid out such as
+A26 Certain guidelines or laws, to be precise, for kidney transplant in India, have been laid out such as

-Patient has to come along with his donor
+Donor should accompany the patient: Patient has to come along with his donor from his/her country.

 Donor should be